terraform-google-modules/terraform-google-secret/README.md

 - /variables.tf: all the variables for the module
 - /output.tf: the outputs of the module
 - /readme.MD: this file
+- /modules: submodules.
+See individual modules for README's.

 ## Testing